 The moon takes only about 27 days to go around the earth.

 The Crust: The outermost layer of the moon.
 It is the layer that we can see and land on.
 The far side is the thickest side of the crust.
 The crust of the far side is 100 km thick whereas the crust of the near side is 70 km thick.

 Maria: The second layer of the moon.
 This layer is divided into two parts which are upper Maria and lower Maria.
 They are present more on the near side as the crust on the near side is thinner.

-Small core: The third and the last layer of Moon.
+Small core: The third and the last layer of the moon.
 It is about 300 km thick.
 The small core is built of solid Iron.
 As the small core is solid, the moon does not have its own magnetic field

 How did the moon get its name?

 The Latin words metri and mensis join to form the word Mona.
 Metri means to measure and mensis means to measure month.
-Mona means measuring of months.
-This name came to moon as people in earlier times used moon to measure months seeing its faces.
+Mona means measuring months.
+This name came to the moon as people in earlier times used the moon to measure months by seeing its faces.

 What is Galileo’s discovery about moons?

 In earlier times, people taught there is only one moon in the whole space.
-All the beliefs changed in 1610 when Galileo Galilei discovered the four largest moons which were of Jupiter planet.
+All these beliefs changed in 1610 when Galileo Galilei discovered the four largest moons which were of Jupiter planet.